Improved lives and communities through adult and alternative education.

-To support adult and alternative education, its educators, students and partners.
+To advance and promote adult and alternative education, its educators, students and partners.

 Goal One – Knowledge Sharing & Networking: Provide, promote and coordinate professional development opportunities in collaboration with local, state and regional partners.